-Instead most smartwatches now have larger screens which make it easy to read long texts and emails and make use of more complex apps.
-In most cases these are attractive colour displays which look very slick but reduce battery life to a few days at best.
-As a compromise the Pebble range uses a black and white screen which isn’t quite as desirable but provides both sufficient display space and a reasonable battery life.
+Many smartwatches now have larger screens which make it easy to read long texts and emails and make use of more complex apps.
+In most cases these are attractive colour displays which look very slick - but reduce battery life to a few days at best.
+As a compromise the Pebble range uses a black and white screen which isn’t quite as flashy but provides both sufficient display space and a reasonable battery life.

 - Battery life

 The power demands of cutting edge smartwatches are high, so depending on the model, settings and amount of usage you might need to charge daily.
 If that’s going to be an issue you’ll need to look for a model that emphasises battery life, however this will also mean missing out on some features like colour screens and heart rate monitors.